cesarhernandezgt/myDockerFiles/mod_rewrite/README.md

 ## How to use the image
 * To run the container:

+        #src is the host folder containing your `.htaccess` and html files.
         docker run -d -p 8181:80 --name mod-rewrite-container -v "$PWD/src/":/var/www/html/ apache_mod_rewrite

 * To inspect the container:
         docker exec -it mod-rewrite-container bash